The Choice Between Tap Water and Mineral Water

-1. Tap water:
+1. Tap Water:

-- Tap water is usually tested for quality and safety by local water suppliers to ensure that it meets drinking water standards.
+- Tap water is usually tested by local water suppliers for quality and safety to ensure that it meets drinking water standards.

 - Water quality can vary from region to region, so it is important to check the quality of tap water in your area.
-In some regions, tap water can be very high quality and safe.
+In some regions, tap water can be very high-quality and safe.

 - Tap water can be cost-effective and environmentally friendly, as there is no need to buy and dispose of plastic bottles.

-2. Mineral water:
+2. Mineral Water:

 - Mineral water is natural water obtained from underground sources.
 It usually contains minerals such as calcium, magnesium, and potassium, which can contribute to health.